-I’ve fine tuned my clothing layers over the years, and they are what works for me.
-For example, my legs don’t really get cold, so I’ll often wear shorts as long as it does not go below about 30 degrees.
-Yet, I sleep cold, so I take a sleeping bag that is about 10 degrees warmer than what I need, and as everyone hangs out in their wind shirts on summer nights, before heading for their tents/tarps, I sit around chatting, looking like a big down puff ball.
+Yet, I sleep cold, so I take a sleeping bag about 10 degrees warmer than I need, and as everyone hangs out in their wind shirts on summer nights before heading for their tents/tarps, I sit around chatting, looking like a giant down puffball.

-I’ll start at the top and work my way down.
+I’ll start at the top of the list and work my way down.
 My sun hat is a little ratty.
-I’ve taken it on every hike, and long, long ago it was white.
-It is now a kind of grayish brown, and full of holes, but I can’t let it go.
-I have an emotional bond to it.
-I have to keep it hidden or it will get thrown away.
+I’ve taken it on every hike, and long ago, it was white.
+It is now grayish-brown and full of holes, but I can’t let it go.
+I have an emotional bond with it.
+I have to keep it hidden, or it will get thrown away.
 I also carry a fleece hat with a few burn marks.
 My hats serve many purposes.

-I think I bought My Exofficio shirt when they sold like two different styles.
-Now they are quite trendy and far more attractive.
+I think I bought My Exofficio shirt when they sold two different styles.
+Now they are pretty trendy and far more attractive.

 I sleep in a very light thermal shirt.
 I ONLY sleep in it.
-I like having a clean set of light clothes at night to keep my bag or quilt clean.
-My Marmot Dri-clime Wind shirt has been with me for 10 years, since the PCT, and is an awesome warm, light weight layer.
+I like having a clean set of spare clothes at night to keep my bag or quilt clean.
+My Marmot Dri-clime Wind shirt has been with me for ten years since the PCT and is an awesomely warm, lightweight layer.
 It has pockets, and they no longer have pockets, so I suspect it will also be ratty before being retired.
 I have to have lots of pockets.

-My outer, insulated jacket is a Mont-bell down jacket that weighs about 5 ounces, and it is also showing it’s years, but still keeps me warm.
-Mont-bell makes great light weight gear, that holds up well.
-I also have one of their zero degree, stretchy sleeping bags that is AWESOME for a side sleeping, thrasher of a sleeper like me.
+My outer, insulated jacket is a Mont-bell Down jacket that weighs about 5 ounces, and it is also showing its years, but it still keeps me warm.
+Mont-bell makes great lightweight gear that holds up well.
+I also have one of their zero-degree, stretchy sleeping bags that are AWESOME for a side-sleeping, thrasher sleeper like me.

-My hands will be sporting a fairly new pair of waterproof glove liners by Manzella, that I found on the sale rack at REI.
-They are light and tough, and I’ve not been able to find anything else like them anywhere, so they will probably eventually fall into the ratty category also, or as I always counter with, “WELL WORN, not RATTY.”
+My hands will be sporting a relatively new pair of waterproof glove liners by Manzella that I found on the sale rack at REI.
+They are light and challenging, and I’ve not been able to find anything else like them anywhere, so they will probably eventually fall into the ratty category also, or as I always counter with, “WELL WORN, not RATTY.”

-As I said, I have to have pockets, so I have the common khaki hiking shorts.
+As I said, I have to have pockets, so I have ordinary khaki hiking shorts.
 I put my maps, knife, money, ID, etc., in them.
-I’ve never kept these things in my pack since I can be a little absent minded sometimes about where I leave the pack when grocery shopping, waiting on rides, taking trail side “breaks,” hitching, etc. I have pockets on the hip belt of my pack, but I inevitably need more room.
+I’ve never kept these things in my pack since I can be a little absent-minded sometimes about where I leave the club when grocery shopping, waiting on rides, taking trailside “breaks,” hitching, etc. I have pockets on my pack’s hip belt, but I inevitably need more room.

-If it rains, I have a light weight pair of Montbell rain pants that are tiny and pack down to nothing.
-I don’t think they sell them anymore, but what they have now are probably even lighter.
+If it rains, I have a lightweight pair of tiny Montbell rain pants that pack down to nothing.
+I don’t think they sell them anymore, but what they have now is probably even lighter.

 Finally, my very delicate feet.
-I’ve tried every sock made since I am blister prone.
-I tried liners and they made no difference.
-I had pretty good success with Injinji (socks with toes), but I kept getting holes around the seams.
-Darn Tough socks are good and I love their service.
-I could go on and on about many other brands, but ultimately I came back to Smart Wool.
-They are a good price, last forever, and I always seem to find them on sale.
-There are a lot of good brands now, and if on the hunt for good socks check out this article that Green Belly just posted, with a good review of multiple brands.
+I’ve tried every sock made since I am blister-prone.
+I tried liners, and they made no difference.
+I succeeded with Injinji (socks with toes), but I kept getting holes around the seams.
+Darn Tough socks are good, and I love their service.
+I could go on and on about many other brands, but ultimately, I returned to Smart Wool.
+They are reasonably priced, last forever, and I always seem to find them on sale.